faustind/frugal-s-police/readme.md

 ### add subscription

 ```
-eye 'name' 'cost' 'startdate' ['enddate']
+eye 'name' 'cost' 'duedate' 'lastmonth'
 ```

 Track due dates (monthly) of subscription

 - `name`: string
 - `cost`: integer
-- `startdate`: YYYYMMDD
+- `duedate`: YYYYMMDD
-- `enddate`: YYYMMDD (optional)
+- `lastmonth`: YYYMM
-    - When the user wishes to unsubscribe from service.
+    - The last month the user wishes to pay for the service.
+    - the bot will inform you to unsubscribe before the due date in this month

 ### remove subscription